Chapter 0: introduction

 IPS

-However, my computer handles my screen just fine in practice.
+However, this scenario is not an issue in practice.
 This is thanks to an additional component I did not mention earlier: my GeForce GTX 1060 GPU (released in 2016), which is able to run more than 4 trillion (!) operations per second.

 2. What is a GPU?